couchbaselabs/sdk-rfcs/rfc/0055-serializers-transcoders.md

 The SDK team has provided a common system for converting SDK data-types to storable formats for Couchbase Server which is common across all SDKs and provides the ability for the customer to seamlessly transition their data between numerous languages.

-In certain cases, the transcoder or serializer behaviours may be altered by the user providing a custom implementation of ITranscoder and/or IJsonSerializer.
+In certain cases, the transcoder or serializer behaviours may be altered by the user providing a custom implementation of `ITranscoder` and/or `IJsonSerializer`.
 For example:

 A user has stored its data in Couchbase in a binary format and wants it to remain binary as a storage format.
 A user has stored its data in Couchbase in a binary format and wants to read it as binary and write it as JSON.